 IRON MAN 3

 The Marvel juggernaut shows no sign of stumbling, with Iron Man 3 being the massive hit of the year so far.
-With over $1.2bn banked worldwide, it's the fifth biggest film ever, and second in Marvel-land only to The Avengers.
-It also seems to mark the end of the Iron Man series for the time being, but Shane Black's film has left the run of movies on a high.
+With over $1.2bn banked worldwide, it’s the fifth biggest movie ever, and second in Marvel-land only to The Avengers.
+It also seems to mark the end of the Iron Man series for the time being, but Shane Black’s movie has left the run of movies on a high.

-It seems bizarre to recall now just what a risk the original Iron Man film was, and just how big a gamble casting Robert Downey Jr in the title was as well.
-It's ended up being one of the biggest franchises on the planet, he's become one of the biggest movie stars, and Iron Man 3 is also one of the very best blockbusters of the summer.
+It seems bizarre to recall now just what a risk the original Iron Man movie was, and just how big a gamble casting Robert Downey Jr in the title was as well.
+It’s ended up being one of the biggest franchises on the planet, he’s become one of the biggest movie stars, and Iron Man 3 is also one of the very best blockbusters of the summer.
 Warm handshakes and manly hugs all round.